0mbi/doom.d/README.md

 # Doom emacs Configs

 All code is not production ready, nor should I be judged on it.
-Use it at own will do play around.
+Use it at own will to play around.

 ## Organization of the repo